When saving new updates to an email template, the following error message may be displayed prompting you to review the URLs contained in the email.

 While it may seem quite daunting to address this, it's much simpler than it may seem.

-When a users click through an email, they are first brought to a ReSci page and then redirected to the URL that was clicked.
-This allows us to track email click throughs very accurately.
+When a user clicks a link within an email, they are first directed to a ReSci page and then redirected to the URL that was clicked.
+This allows us to track email click-throughs accurately.
 If the URL structure is not in a standard format, it is possible for the user to be redirected to a broken link.

 To ensure users will always arrive at the URL specified in the email, Cortex requires all URLs to be structured consistently.